Challenge10k · Acceleration

 - Mobile responsive: ✅ Passed all breakpoints

-Next: GitHub Actions automation plus automated screenshot generation for social sharing.
+Next: GitHub Actions automation + automated screenshot generation for social sharing.